-Mark’s group have also just taken over The Radnor Arms in town which is a stunning little hidden gem beautiful and now with great food at good prices.
+Mark’s group have also just taken over The Radnor Arms in town which is a stunning little hidden gem beautiful and now with modern food at good prices.
 Well worth a visit.
 They do a quiz and music at various times in the week and have a great little garden for the summer months.

 ££ Lubens (wood fired pizza) 24 Rendezvous St, Folkestone CT20 1EZ.
 Independent locally owned pizza place ideal for big groups and families, no booking usually required.
+They also do delivery.

 ££ The Pullman (classy pub fare) 7-9 Church St, Folkestone CT20 1SE 01303 488966.
 Booking often required on a Friday or Saturday evening for dinner, but bar meals are still an option.
 This pub is the heart of Folkestone always a good atmosphere and great service.
 The food is a cut above the average pub.